A. Executive Branch

 - Lexis: - (January 14, 2000-; tends to be about one month behind).
 There is also a MD State Regulation Tracking database which contains summaries of proposed regulations and status actions for individual regulations as promulgated by various agencies in the state, from 1995-present.

-- Westlaw does not have the full text of the Maryland Register, but it has Maryland Regulation Tracking Full Text, which contains the full text of proposed and recently adopted regulations; it is updated daily.
+- Westlaw does not have the full text of the Maryland Register, but it has Maryland Regulation Tracking Full Text (past 2 years - current), which contains the full text of proposed and recently adopted regulations.

 - Code of Maryland Regulations